204th Maneuver Enhancement Brigade

-The 204th Maneuver Enhancement Brigade is a unit of the Utah National Guard since 2010.
+The 204th Maneuver Enhancement Brigade is a unit of the Utah Army National Guard since 2010.
 The mission of the 204 MEB is to support and protect brigade combat teams and other support brigades.
 In 2024, soldiers of the unit staffed the headquarters of Combined Joint Task Force-Horn of Africa.
 In 2025, soldiers of the brigade were deployed to Djibouti in East Africa supporting US and allied forces and US Embassies.